-We take precautions before we post opportunities on RIT Job Zone, but with any source of jobs you want to be cautious and informed so that you can avoid job scams.
+We take precautions before we post opportunities on RIT Handshake, but with any source of jobs you want to be cautious and informed so that you can avoid job scams.

 Here is information provided by RIT's Information Security Office that we think will be helpful to you.